Last Updated on August 18, 2023 by Nicole

 By Claire from Claire Pins Travel

-The American Writers Museum is a smaller museum located right in downtown Chicago, which presents the legacy of America’s greatest writers through a variety of highly interactive exhibits and constantly changing special exhibitions.
-For anyone that loves to read, write or is intrigued by unusual museums, this is one of the best things to do in Chicago.
+The American Writers Museum is a smaller museum located right in downtown Chicago (a few minutes from Millennium Park).
+It presents the legacy of America’s greatest writers through a variety of highly interactive exhibits and constantly changing special exhibitions.
+For anyone that loves to read, write or is intrigued by unusual museums, this is a unique attraction in Chicago to enjoy.

-This well-curated museum highlights a range of writers, including novelists, playwrights, poets and more, and traces their cultural impact through the timeline of American history.
+This well-curated museum highlights a range of writers, including novelists, playwrights, poets and more.
+It traces these writers’ cultural impact through the timeline of American history.

 The main exhibition is designed as an immersive experience with brightly coloured, floor-to ceiling book displays and numerous touchscreens, which provide a personalized and interactive experience.
 The fun and modern layout really makes this museum a great choice even for visitors who are more casual fans of American literature, or who may not be familiar with American literature at all, since you can tailor your visit to suit your interests.

-A particularly fun section of the museum hosts a number of old typewriters and visitors are welcome to try them out and type up a page to bring home.
+A particularly fun section of the museum hosts a number of old typewriters.
+Visitors are welcome to try them out and type up a page to bring home.

-Younger visitors might enjoy reading a story in the designated children’s section, which is decorated with beautiful murals of famous book characters and hosts frequent story time readings.
+Younger visitors might enjoy reading a story in the designated children’s section.
+It is decorated with beautiful murals of famous book characters and hosts frequent story time readings.

 Literary fans can consider attending special events at the museum, such as lectures, book launches and talks by various authors.

-You can easily plan a visit using public transportation, as the museum is located across the street from Millennium Station on the second floor of an office building and elevators are available.
+You can easily plan a visit using public transportation.
+The museum is located across the street from Millennium Station on the second floor of an office building.
 An average visit will last around two hours.
 Children aged twelve and under can visit for free and there are discounts for seniors and students.